vegardege/royal-pipes/README.md

 This project contains the [Dagster](https://dagster.io) pipelines needed to scrape the historical speeches and analyze their content.
 The pipelines output a [SQLite](https://sqlite.org/) database described below.

+## Features

+- **Historical Speech Scraping**: Automatically downloads all historical New Year speeches from the official royal website
+- **Word Frequency Analysis**: Computes word counts across all speeches and stores them in a SQLite database
+- **Betting Odds Tracking**: Scrapes current betting odds from Danske Spil for which words will appear in the upcoming speech
+- **Data Quality Checks**: Automated checks to ensure data integrity and completeness

 ## Getting started

 ### Installing dependencies